Skip to main content

 Navigate to Dynamic Context

-1. Open your agent settings
+1. Open your agent in the editor

 2